This post may contain affiliate links. Please read our disclosure policy.

 Recipe Ingredients

-- Old fashioned rolled oats/oat flour – We use oats to form the base for these healthy muffins by grinding them into oat flour first, before we add any other ingredients.
-You can, of course, also just begin with an equal amount, by weight, finely sifted oat flour.
+- Old fashioned rolled oats/oat flour – We use oats to form the base for these healthy muffins by grinding them into oat flour first.
+You can also just begin with an equal amount, by weight, finely sifted oat flour.

 - Coconut palm sugar – This unrefined granulated sugar has a similar flavor to brown sugar, but is much grittier, and doesn't dissolve that well in baking.
 So be sure to blend it with the oats into a powder.
 You can use light brown sugar instead.

-- Baking powder and baking soda – These chemical leaveners react with the liquid and acid in these muffins to give our muffins most of their rise.
+- Baking powder and baking soda – These chemical leaveners react with the liquid and acid in these muffins to give the muffins most of their rise.
 Make sure yours are fresh!

-- Salt – Salt brings out all the flavors of these muffins, and balances the sweet sugar and blueberries.
+- Salt – Salt brings out all the flavors and balances the sweet sugar and blueberries.

-- Applesauce – Smooth, processed applesauce adds moisture to these muffins and a tiny bit of structure, from the pectin.
+- Applesauce – Smooth, processed applesauce adds moisture and a tiny bit of structure, from the pectin.
 Be sure not to use chunky applesauce, or your muffins will be dry and uneven.

-- Plain, Greek-style yogurt – Although you can make these muffins using fat free Greek-style yogurt, you really need the bit of fat in 2% lowfat or 4% whole milk yogurt to help tenderize your muffins.
+- Plain, Greek-style yogurt – Although you can use fat free Greek-style yogurt, you really need the bit of fat in 2% lowfat or 4% whole milk yogurt to help tenderize the crumb.
 You can replace the plain yogurt with an equal amount of sour cream.

-- Eggs – Eggs provide structure and help these muffins rise.
-The yolks also add a bit of fat, which these muffins are really low in.
+- Eggs – Eggs provide structure and help them rise.
+The yolks also add a bit of fat, which they're otherwise really low in.

-- Pure vanilla extract – Vanilla brightens and enhances the mild, delicious flavor of these healthy muffins.
+- Pure vanilla extract – Vanilla adds depth of flavor.

 - Cornstarch – Coating your blueberries in a tiny bit of starch helps suspend them in the batter so they don't sink to the bottom of each muffin as it bakes.